-Following the introduction of national restrictions on 5 November 2020 the government announced further financial support for businesses in the form of new grant schemes:
+Following the introduction of the tier system, and national restrictions on 5 November 2020, the government announced further financial support for businesses in the form of new grant schemes:

-- A grant for certain businesses who have business rates liability AND have been forced to close by Government.
+- Grants for certain businesses who have business rates liability AND have been forced to close by Government

 A discretionary scheme announced to provide further support for: